Gekkio/GhidraBoy/README.markdown

 You can then find a built extension .zip in the `dist` directory.

+## How to install

+1. Start Ghidra
+2. File -> Install Extensions
+3. Press the plus icon ("Add extension")
+4. Choose the built or downloaded GhidraBoy zip file
+5. Restart Ghidra when prompted to load the extension properly

 ## Open questions / problems

 - Decompiler output is difficult to read if certain instructions are used (e.g.